-The engine needs to be run in over the first 1500 km (1000 miles).
+The engine needs to be run-in over the first 1500 km.
 During its first few hours of running, the internal friction in the engine is greater than later on when all the moving parts have bedded down.

-How the vehicle is driven for the first 1500 km (1000 miles) influences the future engine performance.
+How the vehicle is driven for the first 1500 km also influences the engine quality.
 Throughout the life of the vehicle, it should be driven at a moderate speed, especially when the engine is cold, as this will reduce engine wear and increase its useful life.
 Never drive at extremely low engine speeds.
 Change down to a lower gear when the engine no longer runs "smoothly".
 Up to 1000 kilometres the following instructions apply:

-- .
-Do not use full throttle. - · Do not force the engine above two thirds of its maximum speed.
+- Do not use full throttle - Do not force the engine above two thirds of its maximum speed.